simplicitesoftware/documentation/docs/documentation/misc/load-balancing.md

 Load balancing
 ==============

-This document applies to Simplicit&eacute; version 4.0 and above using internal OAuth2 authentication.
+This document applies to Simplicité version 4.0 and above using internal OAuth2 authentication.

 Apache + Tomcat
 ---------------